r-lib/styler/README.md

     to the tidyverse style guide.
 NOTE: works with CRAN version of styler, but has better performance with dev version due to r-lib/styler\#522.
+  - `custom-parsable-R`: Checks if your `.R` files are “valid” R code.
+  - `custom-no-browser-statement`: Guarantees you that you don’t accidentially commit code with a `browser()` statement in it.
   - `devtools-document`: A hook to run `devtools::document()`.
 Makes sure you commit your `.Rd` changes with the source changes.
   - `usethis-use-tidy-description`: A hook to run